phelmye/Smart-eQuiz-Platform/dev/CI.md

 When stable

 - Once the nightly/PR smoke tests consistently pass without failures, consider removing verbose failure-only debug artifact collection from workflows to reduce noise and storage usage.

+Debug artifact collection toggles

+- Manual workflow (`.github/workflows/seed-and-verify-manual.yml`):
+  - The manual workflow exposes a `workflow_dispatch` input named `collect_debug_artifacts` (default: `true`).
+  - When you trigger the workflow from the GitHub UI you can set this input to `false` to avoid collecting/uploading debug artifacts on failure.

+- Nightly / PR workflows (`infra-nightly.yml`, `infra-smoke-test.yml`):
+  - These workflows contain a job-level env var `DEBUG_ARTIFACTS` set to `'false'` by default to avoid producing artifacts on every scheduled/PR run.
+  - To enable artifact collection for a single run you can temporarily edit the workflow file to set `DEBUG_ARTIFACTS: 'true'` or create a short one-off workflow that dispatches the smoke job with DEBUG_ARTIFACTS enabled.

+Notes

+- The guarded collection reduces storage and noise.
+Use `collect_debug_artifacts=true` for manual debugging runs only, and enable `DEBUG_ARTIFACTS` for nightly/PR runs only when you need detailed failure artifacts.
+- If you'd like, I can add a small helper workflow to toggle `DEBUG_ARTIFACTS` remotely (via `workflow_dispatch`) so you don't need to edit the main workflow files.